chharvey/bangs/README.md

 This can be very useful if you want to highlight every bang on the page during development.
 (Remember to remove it before production.)
 You could also be more specific and use `"-w-"`, to highlight only the Width bangs.
-You can even color-code each type of bang
+You can even color-code each type of bang!